The Village of Óbidos

 FROM A LOCAL PERSPECTIVE

-Then I realised, the cobblestones on those magical, meandering lanes are so uneven, they were watching out for their feet!
-Good point!
+Then I realised that the cobblestones on those magical, meandering lanes were so uneven; they were watching out for their feet!
+Fair play!

-The medieval village of Óbidos is one of the most picturesque & best-preserved in all of Portugal.
+This medieval village is one of the most picturesque & best-preserved in all of Portugal.
 It’s only an hour north of Lisbon and 20 minutes from the golf hub of Praia D'el Rey.

 KEEPING IT IN THE FAMILY

-There’s an aqueduct around the main village which looks Roman but it’s 16th-century built at the orders of Catherine of Austria who was Queen of Portugal from 1557 until 1562.
-Most of the royal families were connected.
+There’s an aqueduct around the main village which looks Roman but it’s actually 16th-century, built at the orders of Catherine of Austria who was Queen of Portugal from 1557 until 1562.
+Most of the royal families were connected in one way or another.
 Catherine in fact married her first cousin, King John III of Portugal.

 HIGHLIGHTS